Validation Methods for Energy Time Series Scenarios from Deep Generative Models: Theory of Validation Methods

-For practical applications, the PSD is computed using the fast Fourier transformation~\citep{heideman1985gauss}.
-For a more detailed introduction we refer to the literature~\citep{stoica2005spectral}.
+In Equation~\eqref{eq:FourierTransform}, $j$ is the imaginary unit.
+For practical applications, the PSD is computed using the fast Fourier transformation~\citep{heideman1985gauss}, which allows for very efficient computation.
+For a more detailed introduction, we refer to the literature~\citep{stoica2005spectral}.
 The PSD of real-world time series is often noisy and difficult to read.
 Therefore, it is common to employ smoothing functions such as Welch's method~\citep{welch1967use}, which computes the PSD over a set of overlapping segments instead of treating the time series as a whole.
 The average over these segments then gives a smooth estimate of the PSD.

 The PSD is designed for consecutive time series.
 For the application of PSD to DGM-generated scenarios, all scenarios are concatenated to form a single time series.
 Hence, the periods relevant to the validation are between the Nyquist frequency, i.e., the shortest period supported by the PSD~\citep{stoica2005spectral}, and the scenario length.
 The PSD of any period longer than the scenario length describes the concatenation of scenarios, i.e., its use is inconsequential to the aim of validation.
 However, most authors present the PSD of longer periods~\citep{chen2018model, wei2019short,qi2020optimal}.
-For instance, the authors in~\cite{chen2018model} generate 24\,h scenarios in 5\,min resolution, but present the PSD over periods between 6\,d and 1\,h, which neglects short periods reflecting the short-term behavior.
+For instance, the authors in \cite{chen2018model} generate 24\,h scenarios in 5\,min resolution, but present the PSD over periods between 6\,d and 1\,h, which neglects short periods reflecting the short-term behavior.
 Therefore, we emphasize that the presented periods must reflect the scenario length and not truncate the short-term behavior.